 The simplest form of the control system directing all those steps in eukaryotes can be found in bakers' yeast, Saccharomyces cerevisiae.
 This organism has a single master switch, a kinase, which is always present.
 Yet, it remains inactive unless a second protein, termed cyclin, is expressed, which binds to it.
 The kinase was named according to this mechanism: cyclin-dependent kinase or CDK.
 The CDK can be activated by different cyclins at different points in time.
 A G1/S cyclin is expressed for the general decision to activate the division process.
 An S-cyclin is necessary to actually start DNA replication.
 A mitotic cyclin is expressed to induce mitosis proper.
 The cyclin-CDK complex is active as long one of these cyclins is present.
 Once the respective cell cycle step is completed, the cyclin is quickly broken down by controlled proteolysis, which inactivates the CDK.
 Individual cyclin-CDK complexes differ in substrate specificity.
 Phosphorylated target proteins translate the master switch's decision into action.

 The human cell cycle control system functions along the same lines.
 While the system in yeast uses a single CDK, several related CDKs share the work in humans.
-The following cyclin-CDK complexes are important for cell cycle progression (CDKs are denoted by numbers, cyclins by letters):
+The following cyclin-CDK complexes are important for cell cycle progression (other cyclin-CDK complexes drifted away during evolution and have taken on other tasks; CDKs are denoted by numbers, cyclins by letters):